Huber Matos: Life after prison

 Matos was released from prison in 1979 at age sixty.
 He reunited with his wife Maria Luisa Matos and children, who had left Cuba during the 1960s, in Costa Rica.
 They then moved to Miami where he lived until his death in February 2014.
 Matos lived with his family which included his sons Huber Matos Jr. and Rogelio Matos (who became active participants in the U.S.-based opposition to the Castro government), and daughters Luz Matos, Carmela Matos.
-In 1981 Hubert Matos established the organization Cuba Independiente y Democrática (CID) which operated several radio stations which gave uncensored news to Cuba.
+In 1981 Matos established the organization Cuba Independiente y Democrática (CID) which operated several radio stations which gave uncensored news to Cuba.
 Matos set up the organization in belief that the overthrow of Castro will come from within the island and that it will be from informed citizens.

 He wrote a memoir, Cómo llegó la noche (How the Night Came).
 Matos served as secretary general for Cuba Independiente y Democrática (CID), a Miami-based organization founded in October 1980 in Venezuela.

 In October 1993 Huber Matos' son, Huber Matos Jr., was indicted along with 11 other individuals in a US$3.3 million Medicare fraud case involving a Miami clinic, Florida Medical & Diagnostic Center Inc., co-owned by Matos Jr. and Juana Mayda Perez Batista.
 Matos Sr. denounced the charges against his son as a "lie to discredit me, my son and CID".
 Matos Jr. lived in Costa Rica and as a Costa Rican citizen could not be extradited to the U.S. for trial.
 In 1995, the 11 co-defendants pleaded guilty to a variety of fraud charges.

 Matos founded the Huber Matos Foundation for Democracy, a Jacksonville, Florida-based organization whose goal is to "foster democratic rule, human rights, social justice and education in Latin America".
 Most of the organization's efforts and resources are invested in "promoting democracy in Cuba".

 Matos died at the age of 95 in Miami, Florida.